htw-imi-showtime/showtime-website/content/ws21/bachelor/B5-penny-pincher/_index.md

 # Properties for displaying the project in the project list
 card_image = "PennyPlogo.png"
 card_description = "Penny Pincher is an app that helps you find the best bargains!
-You can simply scroll through the live feed or search for a specific category or item, add them to favorites."
+You can simply scroll through the live feed or search for a specific category or item and add them to favorites to view them later."

 source_link = "https://github.com/knoffhoff/penny_pincher"